 The policies apply when material is being considered for acquisition via purchase, gift (including via the Australian Government’s Cultural Gifts Program), bequest or exchange or in the case of inward loans and when lending material to external borrowers.

-Queensland Museum Network is committed to hosting exhibitions of international standing from around the world in accordance with the highest principles of professional practice; by adhering to ethical and moral standards and all applicable laws and conventions.
+Queensland Museum is committed to hosting exhibitions of international standing from around the world in accordance with the highest principles of professional practice; by adhering to ethical and moral standards and all applicable laws and conventions.

-As part of this commitment, Queensland Museum Network will consider all enquiries from people who might have concerns about an object on loan from overseas; such as a claim or clarification of ownership or provenance.
+As part of this commitment, Queensland Museum will consider all enquiries from people who might have concerns about an object on loan from overseas; such as a claim or clarification of ownership or provenance.

 In order to provide complete transparency in this regard, all objects on loan from overseas which are subject to the Act are published below in the section Upcoming International Exhibitions at least one month prior to importation into Australia.

-In the event that an individual, cultural group, organisation, institution, keeping place or Government wishes to make a claim or enquiry, or if additional information is required regarding an object Queensland Museum Network has on loan from overseas, the following information is required in writing:
+In the event that an individual, cultural group, organisation, institution, keeping place or Government wishes to make a claim or enquiry, or if additional information is required regarding an object Queensland Museum has on loan from overseas, the following information is required in writing:

-If you want to make a claim or enquiry in relation to an item that Queensland Museum Network intends to borrow, or has borrowed from overseas, please contact us online, or write to us
+If you want to make a claim or enquiry in relation to an item that Queensland Museum intends to borrow, or has borrowed from overseas, please contact us online, or write to us

 By post